-(1) Over the period 1990-2020, the relative distribution of world income appears to have been quite stable.
-The richest 10% of nations averaged a per capita income around 3.8 times the world average; the poorest 10% had 13-14% of the same average.
+(1) Over the period 1980-2010, the relative distribution of world income appears to have been quite stable.
+The richest 10% of nations averaged a per capita income around 4 times the world average; the poorest 10% had 6-10% of the same average.
 By any standards, this disparity is staggering, and especially so when we remember that we are talking about incomes that have been corrected for purchasing power parity.

-- (2) The fact that the overall distribution has remained reasonably stationary does not mean that there has been little movement of countries within the world distribution.
-Of particular interest is the rise of the East Asian economies and the languishing of other economies, particularly those of sub-Saharan Africa and several countries in Latin America, followed in turn by spots of resurgence in the latter regions.
+(2) The fact that the overall distribution has remained reasonably stationary does not mean that there has been little movement of countries within the world distribution.
+Of particular interest is the rise of the East Asian economies and the languishing of other economies, particularly those of sub-Saharan Africa and several countries in Latin America.
 Diverse growth experiences such as these can change the economic composition of the world in the space of a few decades.
-Nonetheless, a single explanation for this diversity remains elusive. - (3) The observation that several countries have changed relative positions suggests that there are no ultimate traps to development.
+Nonetheless, a single explanation for this diversity remains elusive.

+(3) The observation that several countries have changed relative positions suggests that there are no ultimate traps to development.
 At the same time, a history of wealth or poverty does seem to partly foretell future developments.
-The mobility of countries appears to be highest somewhere in the middle of the wealth distribution, whereas a history of underdevelopment or extreme poverty appears to put countries at a serious disadvantage. - (4) That history might matter in this way is an observation that requires a careful explanation.
+The mobility of countries appears to be highest somewhere in the middle of the wealth distribution, whereas a history of underdevelopment or extreme poverty appears to put countries at a disadvantage.

+(4) That history matters in this way is an observation that requires a careful explanation.
 Poor countries do seem to have some advantages.
 They can use, relatively free of charge, technologies that are developed by their richer counterparts.
 Scarce capital in these countries should display a higher rate of profit, because of the law of diminishing returns.
 They can learn from mistakes that their predecessors have made.
 In this way differences across countries should iron themselves out over the longer run.
 Thus the observation that history matters in maintaining persistent differences needs more of a justification than might be obvious at first glance.